37 Cheap Items that Will Remain Priceless in Prepping

 Emergency Toilets

 Please make or purchase an emergency toilet before you need one.
-I can tell you right now, that I am not sharing my emergency toilet.
-I have asked people to make or buy one for over 10 years, if not longer.
-Please just do it, 6-gallon buckets with a portable toilet seat work.
+I can tell you right now that I am not sharing my emergency toilet.
+I have asked people to make or buy one for over ten years, if not longer.
+Please do it, 6-gallon buckets with a portable toilet seat work.
 The 5-gallon buckets are shorter and work for shorter people.

-If it’s too complicated buy one now so it’s ready when you need it.
-Portable Emergency Toilet Grab some 10-gallon bags at Sams club or Costco for refill bags, they are cheap.
+If it’s too complicated, buy one now so it’s ready when needed.
+Portable Emergency Toilet: For refill bags, Grab some 10-gallon bags at Sam’s Club or Costco; they are cheap.

 Emergency Washing Machines

-If you haven’t thought about washing your clothes, you will really need to.
-The bathtub is not a good option in case the sewer lines back up.
-You’ll not be able to drain the dirty water.
-Just FYI.
+You will need to if you haven’t thought about washing your clothes.
+The bathtub is not a good option if the sewer lines back up.
+You’ll not be able to drain the dirty water—just FYI.
 Now, you can use washtubs and washboards.
-I have a few of those, but then I found the LaVario unit that I love.
+I have a few of those, but I found the LaVario unit I love.
 Please consider getting one.
 I ended up buying two.
-One for washing and a year later I purchased a second for rinsing.
+One for washing, and a year later, I purchased a second for rinsing.
 We have a large family.
 LaVario Emergency Washer.
 (Currently unavailable)

 Why Is Sanitation So Important to Preppers?

-If you find yourself in an emergency situation, what you don’t want to do is compound your problems by getting sick or having an unexpected infection.
-We need to protect ourselves and our family members by having safe food to eat and water to drink.
+If you find yourself in an emergency, what you don’t want to do is compound your problems by getting sick or having an unexpected infection.
+We must protect ourselves and our families by having safe food and water.
 We need to take care of our daily personal hygiene no matter what.

-We also must be prepared for the challenges of cuts, scrapes, punctures, and other issues that come from less-than-ideal circumstances around us.
+We must also be prepared for cuts, scrapes, punctures, and other issues resulting from less-than-ideal circumstances.

 Are Canned Veggies a Good Prepping Item to Consider?

-Canned goods of all kinds are important.
-Not only can they keep you alive, but you can help others to survive or use them as a bartering tool.
-The good thing about canned goods is the ease of use, you can open them up and eat right from the can.
+Canned goods of all kinds are essential.
+Not only can they keep you alive, but you can also help others survive or use them as a bartering tool.
+The good thing about canned goods is their ease of use.
+You can open them up and eat right from the can.

 Final Word